easystreet/vlc-clip-extension/README.md

 1. Open a video file in VLC Media Player.
 2. Enable the extension by going to `View` > `Mark In/Out and Create Clip (Extension)` in the VLC menu.
-3. Play the video and click the "Mark In" button when you want to set the start point of the clip.
+3. Play the video and click the "Mark In" button to set the start point of the clip.
-4. Click the "Mark Out" button when you want to set the end point of the clip.
+4. Click the "Mark Out" button to set the end point of the clip, or use the "Create at End" button to automatically set the mark out point at the end of the video.
-5. Click the "Create Clip" button to generate a video clip using the marked time range.
+5. The `ffmpeg` command will be generated and displayed in an input field within the extension dialog.
+You can copy this command to create the video clip manually using `ffmpeg` in your preferred terminal or command prompt.

-The extension will use `ffmpeg` to create a video clip in the same directory as the original video file.
-The output file will be named in the format `clip_<mark_in>_<mark_out>.mp4`.
+The extension will create an `ffmpeg` command to produce a video clip in the same directory as the original video file.
+The output file will be named following the format `<original_filename>_c.<extension>`.

 ## Troubleshooting